dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ## Downloading macOS: Modern OS

-* This method allows you to download macOS 10.13 and newer
+* This method allows you to download macOS 10.13 and newer, for 10.12 and older see [Downloading macOS: Legacy OS](#downloading-macos-legacy-os)

 From a  macOS machine that meets the requirements of the OS version you want to install, go directly to the AppStore and download the desired OS release the continue and continue to [**Setting up the installer**](#setting-up-the-installer)